astral-sh/uv/docs/pip/compatibility.md

    behavior, and many users may _not_ expect uv to read configuration files intended for other tools.

-Instead, uv supports its own environment variables, like `UV_INDEX_URL`.
-In the future, uv will also support persistent configuration in its own configuration file format (e.g., `pyproject.toml` or `uv.toml` or similar).
-For more, see [#651](https://github.com/astral-sh/uv/issues/651).
+Instead, uv supports its own environment variables, like `UV_INDEX_URL`. uv also supports persistent configuration in a `uv.toml` file or a `[tool.uv.pip]` section of `pyproject.toml`.
+For more information, see [Configuration files](https://docs.astral.sh/uv/configuration/files/).

 ## Pre-release compatibility